filchy/tinygent/examples/tool-usage/README.md

 ## Requirements

-Each tool **must accept zero or one argument**, and if it does accept an argument, it must be a subclass of `pydantic.BaseModel`.
+Each tool **must accept zero or one argument**, and if it does accept an argument, it must be a subclass of `tinygent.types.TinyModel`.

 This design allows: